robotronik/cdfr2020BaseRoulanteRework/README.md

 # cdfr2020BaseRoulanteRework

 code de la base roulante pour la participation de robotronik a la coupe de france 2020 (WIP)

-Reminder: To clone the submodule in the same time, use `git clone --recurse-submodules`, then don't forget to build libopencm3
+Reminder: To clone the submodule in the same time, use `git clone --recurse-submodules`, then don't forget to build libopencm3.
+You need to execute `make install_udev` one time to add the permission to flash.

+To compile and flash you need gcc-arm-none-eabi-bin, st-linkand  openocd

+To build: `mainTest.elf`
+To flash: `mainTest.flash`
+To clean: `make clean`

 ## Documentation
 Microcontroller used: STM32F303K8 on a Nulceo-32 board, main doc: